geomagpy/MARTAS/README.md

 **IMPORTANT NOTE**: for active access it is sometimes necessary to start the SerialMonitor from arduino before starting MARTAS.
 The reason is not clarified yet.
 This is important after each reboot.
 If not all sensors are detetcted, you can try to send the RESET command "reS" to the arduino.
 This will reload available sensors.
 Such problem might occur if you have several one wire sensors connected to the arduion and remove or replace sensors, or change their configuration.

-## 13. Installation of a MARTAS Box - recipies
+### 9.3.
+Full installation guide of a MARTAS box

-### 13.1 MARTAS minimal installation with root privileges - Debian systems like Raspberry, Ubuntu, Beaglebome, etc

-#### 13.1.1 Step 0: Get you Debian system ready (install Ubuntu, Raspberry, Beaglebone, etc)
+#### 9.3.1 Step 0: Get you Debian system ready (install Ubuntu, Raspberry, Beaglebone, etc)

 Please install your preferred debian like system onto your preferred hardware.
 MARTAS will work with every debian like system.
 Please follow the installation instructions given for the specific operating system.
 In the following we will give a quick example of such preparations for a Raspberry installation using debian bullseye:

 Install the operating system (i.e. debian bullseye) on a SD card using i.e. Balena Etcher.
 Do that on your linux working PC, which is NOT the single board computer.
 Afterwards insert the SD card into the single board computer and boot it.
 Finish the initial configurations as requested during the boot process.

 Afterwards you might want to change hostname (Raspberry PI configuration or update /etc/hostname and /etc/hosts), partitions on SD card (sudo apt install gparted), proxy configurations (/etc/environment) and in case of raspberry enable ssh (raspberry PI configuration).

-#### 13.1.2 Step 1: Install necessary packages for all MARTAS applications
+#### 9.3.2 Step 1: Install necessary packages for all MARTAS applications

-Packages for MARTAS (including NAGIOS and MagPy support):
+Packages for MARTAS (including support for all modules including icinga/nagios monitoring):

         sudo apt update
         sudo apt upgrade
-        sudo apt-get install ntp arduino ssh mosquitto mosquitto-clients nagios-nrpe-server nagios-plugins fswebcam python3-matplotlib python3-scipy python3-serial python3-twisted python3-wxgtk4.0 python3-pip
+        sudo apt-get install ntp arduino owfs ssh mosquitto mosquitto-clients nagios-nrpe-server nagios-plugins fswebcam python3-virtualenv python3-wxgtk4.0 libsdl2-dev

 After installation you might want to configure ntp servers.
 You can activate pwd-less ssh access.
 To change from local time to UTC time the following command is useful: